-The topography within 2 miles of Canterbury contains only modest variations in elevation, with a maximum elevation change of 266 feet, and an average elevation above sea level of 127 feet.
-Within 10 miles contains significant variations in elevation (643 feet).
-Within 50 miles contains very significant variations in elevation (961 feet).
+The topography within 2 miles of Canterbury contains only modest variations in elevation, with a maximum elevation change of 266 feet and an average elevation above sea level of 127 feet.
+Within 10 miles contains only modest variations in elevation (643 feet).
+Within 50 miles contains significant variations in elevation (961 feet).

 The area within 2 miles of Canterbury is covered by artificial surfaces (48%), cropland (23%), grassland (19%), and trees (11%), within 10 miles by cropland (49%) and grassland (18%), and within 50 miles by water (54%) and cropland (21%).

 This report illustrates the typical weather in Canterbury, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Canterbury.

 For each station, the records are corrected for the elevation difference between that station and Canterbury according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.